technologiestiftung/baumblick-frontend/README.md

 ## Deployment
 _TreeWatch_ is deployed to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

+## Content

+The content of TreeWatch can be customized.
+You can edit it in the following locations:

+ - The images for the slides are located under: `/images/home-slider/`
+ - The text for the slides and the alternative text for the images is located in `/locales/de/common.json`
+ - The index of the available stories is located under `/pages/stories/index.tsx`
+ - The text for the expert articles "stories" can be edited in the individual files located under `/pages/stories`

 ## Page analytics

 We use [Matomo](https://matomo.org/) for website analytics.
 Matomo is respectful of the users' privacy, the page visits are tracked anonymously.